Views: 1

 Suddenly he restores you to honor

+In abasement we can measure the extent of divine help.
 When we can no longer rely on our own strength, ability or intelligence, when we can do nothing but rely on Him, that’s when we measure the greatness of His mercy.
-Also African tales (link African tale, Hamadou Hampaté Bâ and “in your weakness I will show my greatness” Saint Paul)
+Also African tales tell us that when we reach our own limits, then we can discover how great is what is offered to us by the Creator (link to African tale by Hamadou Hampaté Bâ and link to Saint Paul’s sentence: “in your weakness I will show my greatness”)

-Difficulty asserting self and you at the same time.
+Difficulty asserting “me” and “you” at the same time.

 نیست شو تا هستیت از پی رسد تا تو هستی، هست در تو کی رسد